johnragonhall/openflight/docs/raspberry-pi-setup.md

 sudo systemctl restart openlaunch
 ```

-## Camera Setup (Optional)
+## Camera Setup (Ball Detection)

-For launch angle detection with the Raspberry Pi HQ Camera.
+The camera enables real-time ball detection in the UI.
+When a ball is detected, a green indicator appears in the header.
+You can also view the live camera feed with detection overlay in the Camera tab.

 ### Install Camera Dependencies